 Los vinos de Bodegas Consejo de la Alta se elaboran casi en su totalidad con la uva tempranillo, contando en ocasiones con pequeños porcentajes de mazuelo y graciano.

 La selección del terreno, la calidad de la vendimia, las prácticas enológicas y la calidad del roble son algunos de los motivos por lo que se producen vinos de excelente calidad.

-Not a single author has ever written about them, or even interviewed them.
+Not a single author has ever written about them or even interviewed them.
 They are a mystery.
 All is known is that their winemaker is Ignacio Fernández Lacuesta, who was a winemaking consultant for the past decade before coming on board at the winery in 2012.
-As who the winemaker was in 2011, there is no records anywhere.
+As to who the winemaker was in 2011, there are no records anywhere.

 What I do know is that the winery has been making remarkable modern-style wines since at least 2004, when I first tried the Cata de Consejero.
 This wine is what tempranillo is all about.
-Dark fruit accented with tobacco, leather and burnt licorice on the nose.
-On the palate, there is a flash of fresh pomegranate and ocean air, which quickly moved to sage and cigar box.
+Dark fruit accented with tobacco, leather, and burnt licorice on the nose.
+There is a flash of fresh pomegranate and ocean air on the palate, which quickly moved to sage and cigar boxes.
 Dried fruit and burnt vanilla show up in the finish.
 Outstanding.